Wallet lifecycle

 When you call portal.createWallet() two steps happen under the hood.

-2. Client Signing Share Stored to Keychain - After the WebSocket successfully closes the client signing share is written to the device keychain and the SDK notifies the server that it succeeded.
+2. Store Client Signing Share to Keychain - After the WebSocket successfully closes the client signing share is written to the device keychain and the SDK notifies the server that it succeeded.
 This updates the signing shares status to STORED_CLIENT.

 Backup

-Generates new backup shares using the signing shares.
+Creates new backup shares using the signing shares.

-This only modifies backup shares.
+This only affects backup shares.

 Steps